 I don’t care if that’s a picture of the Japanese edition, it kicks way more ass than the U.S. image.
 It’s basically just another side-scrolling shooter.
 If you’ve played one, you’ve pretty much played them all.
 But it’s an anime-style mecha game.
 Plus, I’m going to be honest, side-scrolling shooters were the best type of games back then, at least during this period.
 However, there were signs that a new type of gameplay would arrive to rock our 90s world.
 Also from Japan.

 Phantasy Star II (Sega Genesis)

-The first game was good until I realized just how much fucking grinding I had to do.
-The sequel isn’t much better in that regard.
+There’s way too much grinding involved in this game.
 But in any case, this was the main fantasy (oh, I’m sorry, phantasy) series to compete against Nintendo’s Final Fantasy games.
 And to be honest, I think this game series really did give Final Fantasy a run for its money.
 Just a pity it never got as big.
 And like I said, it’s a grind-fest, but so was the early Final Fantasy games.
 Nowadays I wouldn’t play this without cheats or something to reduce the amount of grinding needed to progress past the bosses.

 Now while this isn’t a game that has aged all that well, the storyline is quite good.
 Plus, this is just a sample of the masterpiece that is yet to come in this series.

 Zoom!
 (Sega Genesis [ported from Amiga version, 1988])